-The former palace of the Marquis of Matallana, built in 1776, houses a fascinating collection of 19th-century paintings, furniture, and decorative art that captures the essence of the cultural, political and everyday life of Madrid of that time.
+The former palace of the Marquis of Matallana, built in 1776, houses a fascinating collection of 19th-century paintings, furniture, and decorative art that captures the essence of the cultural, political, and everyday life of Madrid at that time.

 The House-museum`s initial collection was mostly made up of paintings, furniture and accessories, but was expanded through donations, acquisitions, and legacies, with religious paintings, photography, and miniatures.

 The collection includes works by Goya, ceramics, jewelry, porcelain dolls, pianos, imperial and Isabelline furniture, and even the pistol Larra used to commit suicide.